awsdocs/amazon-s3-userguide/doc_source/object-tagging.md

 The S3 Batch Operations feature tracks progress, sends notifications, and stores a detailed completion report of all actions, providing a fully managed, auditable, serverless experience\.
 You can use S3 Batch Operations through the AWS Management Console, AWS CLI, AWS SDKs, or REST API\.
 For more information, see [S3 Batch Operations basics](batch-ops-basics.md)\.

-For more information about object tabs, see [Managing object tags](tagging-managing.md)\.
+For more information about object tags, see [Managing object tags](tagging-managing.md)\.

 ## API operations related to object tagging<a name="tagging-apis"></a>